AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Introduction

-Crucially, LLMs are not naturally autonomous for many of the relevant tasks \parencite{xi2023rise}, although they can be made generally autonomous with an agent framework such as AutoGPT \parencite{firat2023if} or other scaffolding approaches.
-Moreover, future iterations of models may enable such behavior directly \parencite{kinniment2023evaluating}, making agency, the ability to take actions and achieve goals independently more widely accessible.
-At the time of writing, however, LLMs are not economically useful as autonomous agents due to prominent limitations like inefficiency, forgetting, and hallucinations \parencite{firat2023if}.
-Instead, they are generally used in conjunction with human labor as a hybrid technology that requires human input at several stages \parencite{dell2023navigating}.
-This hybrid use of LLMs enables humans to combine their strengths with those of the models to produce output that is, at least in some aspects, more efficient than the output produced by either humans or machines alone.
-For example, LLM augmentations have been shown to improve performance of human graders \parencite{xiao2024automation} as well as that of programmers \parencite{peng2023impact}.
+Crucially, modern state-of-the-art or frontier language models are not inherently autonomous for most relevant tasks \parencite{xi2023rise}.
+While they can be imbued with general autonomy through agent frameworks like AutoGPT \parencite{firat2023if} or other scaffolding approaches, the reliability of such methods remains questionable.
+Future iterations of models may enable autonomous behavior directly \parencite{kinniment2023evaluating}, potentially making agency—the ability to take actions and achieve goals independently—more accessible.
+However, at present, LLMs are not economically viable as autonomous agents due to significant limitations including inefficiency, forgetting, speed, cost, cultural complexity \parencite{mcintosh2024reasoning} and hallucinations \parencite{firat2023if}.

+Instead, these models are primarily used in combination with human labor, forming a hybrid technology that necessitates human input at various stages \parencite{dell2023navigating}.
+This synergistic approach allows humans to leverage the strengths of LLMs, producing outcomes that can surpass what either humans or machines could achieve independently.
+For instance, LLM augmentations have demonstrably enhanced the performance of human graders \parencite{xiao2024automation} and programmers \parencite{peng2023impact}, and have also been applied in the context of co-creating visual stories \parencite{antony2023id}, illustrating the potential of human-AI collaboration in diverse fields.

+Our study contributes to the growing research on human-AI collaboration in complex decision-making tasks, a key focus in HCI and AI research \parencite{steyvers2023three}.
+By examining LLM-augmented forecasting, we extend recent work on human-AI interaction modes \parencite{gao2024taxonomy} and address challenges in AI-assisted decision-making \parencite{steyvers2023three}.
+Our approach aligns with calls to develop nuanced understandings of human-AI complementarity \parencite{yang2024human} and explores how different LLM prompts affect forecasting outcomes, contributing to discussions on designing AI systems that effectively augment human cognition \parencite{wang2024task}.